-The school year runs August to June at Hillside World Academy.
+The school year runs August to June at HWA International School.
 Our calendar provides details on semester start dates and scheduled holidays for the respective school year.
 The printable calendar can be viewed here.

 Personal school tours are conducted daily (Monday to Friday) upon availability.
 To book a tour, simply fill in our online enquiry form, and our administrative staff will respond within 1 to 3 working days.
 You may also contact our Admissions Office via [email protected] or our contact number at +65 6254 0200.